mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 ## Create a document

-Create the following document to the `accounts-raw` index
+:question: Create the following document to the `accounts-raw` index

 ```json
 "account_number":10001,